Dewey Beach, Delaware: Government

 The Town has a full-time police force, whose command staff consists of the Chief of Police and a Lieutenant (assistant chief of police).
 The department has no "special units" as do some large agencies, but it does have two officers, a sergeant and a corporal, who are qualified as motorcycle officers.
 In addition, the department is one of only a few in the state to have a full-time communications center (dispatch).

 During high-activity periods, the department is augmented by additional police officers who are commissioned for those times, such as the summer.
 Those officers are fully certified police officers who have the same police authority as year-round officers.

 In July 2017, a 73-page lawsuit, which has Town Manager Marc Applebaum, Dewey Beach mayor Dale H. Cooke and commissioners, and Town Solicitor Frederick Townsend listed as defendants, accuses Applebaum of racial discrimination, sexual discrimination, hostile work environment, improper interference with the police department, improper interference with building inspector, improper interference with the beach patrol and improper interference with the Alderman Court.

 During the investigation, Marc Appelbaum remained on staff.
 In August 2017, several bags were shredded and left in dumpsters at locations away from the town hall.
-Even though several of the accusations were found true and staff intimidation was prevalent, the Town of Dewey Beach separated with Marc Appelbaum.
+Even though several of the accusations were found true and staff intimidation was prevalent, the Town of Dewey Beach separated from Marc Appelbaum.
 Marc Appelbaum ended up getting $100,000 plus the rest of his salary he would have earned up to March 11, 2018.